KRISHNAHARI0618/DevOps/Interviews/Interviews25/Comcast-Intr-qs.md

 - Security Group
 - Key Pair
 - EC2 Instance

-> Let me know if you need a sample code block.

 ---

 ### 3. When You Want to Delete Particular Resource Without Using `terraform destroy`